shishir-dey/Callisto/README.md

 ### Common Issues

-**"No probes found"**
+**"No devices found" or empty device list**
-- Ensure debug probe is connected and recognized by OS
+- Ensure debug probe is connected via USB
-- Check USB drivers are installed
+- Check that probe drivers are installed (ST-Link, J-Link, etc.)
+- Try refreshing the device list using the refresh button
+- Verify probe is not in use by another application (IDE, debugger)
-- Try `just list-probes` to verify detection
+- Use `just list-probes` command to verify probe detection

+**"Failed to connect to device"**
+- Ensure target microcontroller is powered and connected
+- Verify SWO pin is properly connected to debug probe
+- Check that no other debugging session is active
+- Try selecting a different device or using mock device

 **"ITM data not received"**
-- Verify SWO pin is connected
-- Check ITM is enabled in target firmware
+- Verify ITM is enabled and configured in target firmware
-- Ensure correct baud rate (typically 2MHz)
+- Check SWO baud rate matches server configuration (typically 2MHz)
-- Verify target CPU frequency matches configuration
+- Ensure target CPU frequency is correctly configured
+- Verify ITM stimulus ports are enabled (ports 0-31)

 **"WebSocket connection failed"**
 - Check server is running on port 9229
-- Verify firewall settings
+- Verify firewall is not blocking the connection
 - Try restarting with `just server`
+- Check for port conflicts with other applications

+**"Server startup failed" or "Address already in use"**
+- Another server instance may be running - stop it first
+- Check if port 9229 is in use by another application
+- Try restarting the entire development environment with `just dev`

 ### Debug Mode